fusioncharts/dev_centre_docs/fusiontime/getting-started/introduction-to-themes-in-fusiontime.md

 FusionTime allows you to set the visual appearance, behavior and intelligence aspects of the time-series chart using **themes**.

-In this article we will discuss how to apply themes to a time-series chart.
+In this article, we will discuss how to apply themes to a time-series chart.

 In a theme file, you can centralize the following aspects of a chart: